Farishanif/socmed-faris/README.md

 <p>Freelance project of socmed-faris.
 This is the incomplete prototype version of the real website to avoid unnecessary problems that may arise if I show the real one to the public.</p>

-<This Website created in JavaScript, with Express.js Backend Framework and Vite Frontend Framework.
+<p>This Website created in JavaScript, with Express.js Backend Framework and Vite Frontend Framework.
 The Frontend created by utilizing TailwindCSS and AOS to make website look more interactive and dynamic, While the Backend utilizing Mongoose library to use MongoDB as the database.</p>